vic-ma/howtodismantle.github.io/_posts/2024-03-31-SAP-on-fire-how-to-perfectly-integrate-LUA-scripting-with-SAP.md

   - name: SAPBAPICallsInScripting.pbmx
     url: /assets/2024-03-31/SAPBAPICallsInScripting.pbmx
 ---
-As SAP is one of the top 3 systems to be used together with Peakboard there are already [a lot of articles](https://how-to-dismantle-a-peakboard-box.com/category/sap) available here on the blog.
-But all of these articles mostly cover how to access SAP for reading and writing from a data source.
-In his article we learn how to do very sophisticated SAP calls directly from within a LUA script without the need to create a data source.
-For all the samples in this article we need an active SAP connection.
-So we make sure a connection is available in the connection manager and we know its ID.
+Because SAP is one of the top 3 systems used with Peakboard, there are already [a lot of SAP articles](https://how-to-dismantle-a-peakboard-box.com/category/sap) available on this blog.
+But those articles cover how to access SAP for reading and writing from a data source.

+In this article, we will learn how to make sophisticated SAP calls directly from a LUA script, without creating a data source.

+## SAP connection

+For all the examples in this article, we need an active SAP connection.
+So we make sure that a connection is available in the connection manager, and that we know its ID.

 ![image](/assets/2024-03-31/010.png)

-To have this connection available in LUA to do crazy stuff with it, we just use the connections.getfromid command.
+To access the SAP connection in LUA, we use the `connections.getfromid` command.

 {% highlight lua %}
 local con = connections.getfromid('As4kF5peAjw+3MIuEQf3Fc1kEeY=')
 {% endhighlight %}

-This connection object offers the 'Execute' method which executes regular XQL to be shot against the SAP system.
-This XQL is the same we already used in many contexts in the SAP data sources.
-It represents the SAP interface and specifies which object to be addressed in SAP (e.g. RFC function module, Report, MDX statements, SAP query, table select....).
-In this article we will only use some sophisticated RFCs and table calls and fully focus on the LUA part.
+This connection object exposes the `execute` method, which executes regular XQL against the SAP system.

+This is the same XQL we used with the SAP data sources.
+It represents the SAP interface and specifies the object to be addressed in SAP (for example, RFC function module, report, MDX statements, SAP query, table `SELECT`).

+In this article, we will only use some sophisticated RFCs and table calls.
+We will focus on the LUA part.

-## simple data handling
+## Simple data handling

-Let's start with some very simple XQL.
-A table select statement to get data from the MAKT table.
-Only exactly one table is returned.
-So in that case the Execute function returns a LUA array.
-The code shows that you can just handle the return data like a regular array-like data object and use aggregate functions like 'count' or address a single row with the ordinal number.
+Let's start with some very simple XQL: a `SELECT` statement that gets data from the `MAKT` table.
+Exactly one table is returned.
+So the `execute` function returns a LUA array.

+The following code shows that you can handle the return data like a regular array-like data object.
+You can use aggregate functions like `count`, or address a single row with an ordinal.

 {% highlight lua %}
 local myMAKT = con.execute('SELECT top 10 * FROM MAKT;')